 Preheat your oven to 180°C (350°F) and bake the sardines for 10-15 minutes.
 They should be soft and flaky when done.

 Once cooled, drizzle a small amount of olive oil or salmon oil over the sardines.
-If using olives, sprinkle a few thin slices on top (but always check if your cat tolerates them first).
+This sardine cat food recipe works well as a topper or standalone treat.

 Place a small portion in your cat’s bowl and watch their reaction – if they’re anything like mine, they’ll be circling you like tiny, furry sharks!

-- Rich in Omega-3s: Sardines are a powerhouse of omega-3 fatty acids, which support brain function, reduce inflammation, and promote a shiny coat.
+- Rich in Omega-3s: Sardines are a powerhouse of omega-3 fatty acids: shiny coats, sharp brains.

-Making simple homemade cat food is easier than you think, and your feline friend will appreciate the effort.
+Making a sardine cat food recipe at home is easier than you think, and your feline friend will appreciate the effort.
 Whether your cat is a picky eater or a seafood lover, this sardine cat food recipe is bound to be a hit.

 So why not give it a try this weekend?
 Your cat will thank you with purrs, head nudges, and maybe even an enthusiastic happy dance around the kitchen.
 Let me know in the comments if your cat loved it – or if they turned up their nose in classic cat fashion!